 Practicing as a diagnostic medical sonographer without an active license is illegal in every state.
 Typical penalties include civil fines, forfeited income, and in some states criminal charges on repeat offenses.

 Working as a diagnostic medical sonographer without an active license violates state law everywhere.
-Consequences include civil fines and loss of any income earned during unlicensed practice.
-States may also impose criminal penalties for repeat violations, ranging from short jail sentences to additional fines.
-The specific penalties vary by state and circumstances.
+Unlicensed practitioners face civil fines and must return all income earned from unlicensed work.
+States may impose criminal penalties for repeat violations, though sentences are typically brief.
+The specific fines and consequences vary by state and the number of prior offenses.

 Employment change 2024 to 2034.